genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 **Action**: to discard duplicated sequenced fragments from raw reads data.
-If the sequence of two paired reads or a single read occurs multiple times in a library, the output will include only one copy of that sequence.
+If a sequence of two paired reads or a single read occurs multiple times in a library, the output will include only one copy of that sequence.

 .. image:: images/preprocessing_filter_duplicated_reads.png